 Surfacing material.
 A licensed inspector must collect bulk samples of surfacing material, in a statistically random manner which is representative of the homogeneous area of friable surfacing material that is not assumed to be ACM, and must collect such samples as follows:

-At least three (3) bulk samples from each homogeneous area that is one-thousand (1,000) square feet or less, except as provided in 454 CMR 28.12.04
+At least three (3) bulk samples from each homogeneous area that is one thousand (1,000) square feet or less, except as provided in 454 CMR 28.13(4);

-At least five (5) bulk samples must be collected from each homogeneous area that is greater than one-thousand (1,000) square feet but less than or equal to five-thousand (5,000) square feet, except as provided in 454 CMR 28.12.04(2) .
+At least five (5) bulk samples must be collected from each homogeneous area that is greater than one thousand (1,000) square feet but less than or equal to five thousand (5,000) square feet, except as provided in 454 CMR 28.13(4); or

-At least seven (7) bulk samples must be collected from each homogeneous area that is greater than five-thousand (5,000) square feet, except as provided in 454 CMR 28.12(5).
+At least seven (7) bulk samples must be collected from each homogeneous area that is greater than five thousand (5,000) square feet, except as provided in 454 CMR 28.13(5).

 Thermal system insulation

-Except as provided in 454 CMR 28.12(4)(c), a licensed inspector must collect, in a randomly distributed manner, at least three (3) bulk samples from each homogeneous area of thermal system insulation that is not assumed to be ACM.
+Except as provided in 454 CMR 28.13(4), a licensed inspector must collect, in a randomly distributed manner, at least three (3) bulk samples from each homogeneous area of thermal system insulation that is not assumed to be ACM.

 A licensed inspector must collect at least one (1) bulk sample from each homogeneous area of patched thermal system insulation that is not assumed to be ACM if the patched section is less than six (6) linear or square feet.

-In a manner sufficient to determine whether the material is ACM or not ACM, a licensed inspector must collect bulk samples from each insulated mechanical system that is not assumed to be ACM where cement or plaster is used on fittings such as tees, elbows, or valves, except as provided under 454 CMR 28.12(4)(d).
+In a manner sufficient to determine whether the material is ACM or not ACM, a licensed inspector must collect bulk samples from each insulated mechanical system that is not assumed to be ACM where cement or plaster is used on fittings such as tees, elbows, or valves, except as provided under 454 CMR 28.13(4).
 At least one sample per fitting.

 Bulk samples are not required to be collected from any homogeneous area where the licensed inspector has determined that the thermal system insulation is fiberglass, foam glass, rubber, or other non-ACM.